Best AR-15 Brands 2026: PSA, Aero, BCM, DD, Geissele & KAC Ranked header image

 How to evaluate tiers

-• Define mission first: home defense, patrol, duty, or precision dictates acceptable cost and spec.
+• Define mission first: home defense, range training, competition, or precision dictates acceptable cost and spec.

 • Logistics matter: proprietary parts or long lead times can sideline high-end rifles without spares.